crowcoder/CodeMashAbstracts/DebugLikeItsYourJob.md

 skill for any developer.
 While this ability is inevitably gained through experience, there are tips tricks and techniques you can learn to level up your effectiveness as a programmer right now.

-For the novice, student, intern or new-grad, this session takes you through the most common things you don't know yet.
+For the novice, student or new-grad, this session takes you through the most common things you don't know yet.

 * how to use breakpoints effectively (there's more to it than you think)
 * what the heck step into, step over and step out do